suebksnn/web-scout-mcp/OVERVIEW.md

 This class handles fetching and parsing content from web pages:

-- Fetches content using axios
+- Extracts content using axios
 - Processes HTML using cheerio to extract text
 - Implements memory management optimizations
-- Supports fetching multiple URLs in parallel
+- Supports extracting content from multiple URLs in parallel
 - Uses batch processing based on available memory

 #### Memory Management